NiGhTTraX/react-connect-rest/README.md

-> Opinionated and type safe way of connecting React views to REST endpoints
+> This is what I imagine a type safe way of connecting a React component to a REST endpoint might look like.
+Heavily opinionated and not production ready, this is an _**experimental project**_.

 [![Build Status](https://travis-ci.com/NiGhTTraX/react-rest-connect.svg?branch=master)](https://travis-ci.com/NiGhTTraX/react-rest-connect)
 [![codecov](https://codecov.io/gh/NiGhTTraX/react-rest-connect/branch/master/graph/badge.svg)](https://codecov.io/gh/NiGhTTraX/react-rest-connect)